Granite Worktops Cost

 Upstands are the short, vertical panels installed along the edge of where the worktop meets the wall.
 Often made of the same material as the counter, an upstand acts as a mini-splashback, protecting the wall against spillage, excess moisture and staining.

-Using the dimensions 1250mm width x 100mm height x 20mm depth, you can expect the total granite upstand cost as follow:
+Using the dimensions 1250mm width x 100mm height x 20mm depth, you can expect typical total granite upstand costs for this worktop size as follows:

 In summary, depending on the size and finish, granite upstands cost between £26 and £53, although exact prices may vary.